Google Rating

 The All-On-4 Procedure from Diagnosis to Recovery

 Tooth loss is a painful and stressful experience for many, and most people do their best to save their teeth.
-Losing the frontal teeth particularly affects the aesthetic of an individual, and people will want to take any step to bring back their smile.
+Losing the frontal teeth particularly affects an individual’s aesthetic, and people will want to take any step to bring back their smile.

-People who have lost a single tooth have the option of implants where the dentist implants metal or non-metal screws, called implants, into the jawbone and mount a tooth-coloured crown over it.
+People who have lost a single tooth can have implants where the dentist fixes metal or non-metal screws, called implants, into the jawbone and mount a tooth-coloured crown over it.
 It replaces the missing or lost tooth and gives the patient a perfect array of teeth for confident smiles.

 In some situations, people lose multiple or all teeth in the upper or lower jaw and need to replace a complete arch of teeth.
 The traditional removable dentures are not a good solution for many as they can fall and make chewing and talking difficult.
 Most people prefer a fixed dental solution that can provide permanent results.